webqit/observer/README.md

 abortController.abort();
 ```

-...or by using an [Abort Signal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) instance:
+...or you can provide your own [Abort Signal](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal) instance:

 ```js
 // Providing an AbortSignal